This banana coffee cake is so decadent! It’s gluten-free, paleo-friendly and it’s a great way to use up ripe bananas!

-The problem is that I have recipe ADD and get bored really easily when I make/eat the same foods.
-I suppose that my recipe ADD is good news for you – because I mean, can you really have enough recipes that call for ripe bananas?
+The problem is that I get bored really easily when I make/eat the same foods.
+I suppose this “problem” is good news for you – because I mean, can you really have enough recipes that call for ripe bananas?
 No. No you can’t.
 Because you know what happens without a variety of recipes that use ripe bananas?
 Children end up hating banana bread as adults because that’s all their mommas ever made with their overly ripe bananas.
 True story.

 Do you see that sweet, buttery crumb?
 This cake is tooooo good.

-Um, yes.
 This is how I spend far too much of my time.
 Thinking about which of my coffee cakes is more “acceptable” for breakfast.
 It’s a good way to procrastinate from thinking about real life/responsibilities.
-Grab yourself a cup of coffee and an inappropriately large piece of cake.
-Enjoy! ??☕️
+Go grab yourself a cup of piping coffee and an inappropriately large piece of cake. 🙂Print

 - 1 ½ cups almond flour